FFDA(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: SEX AND SEXUAL VIOLENCE

 The College District may request, but shall not require, a written report.
 If a report is made orally, the Title IX coordinator or designee shall reduce the report to written form.

-Upon receipt or notice of a report, the Title IX coordinator shall determine whether the allegations, if proven, would constitute prohibited conduct as defined by this policy.
+Upon receipt or notice of a report, the Title IX coordinator shall determine whether the allegations, if proven, would constitute sexual misconduct as defined by this policy.
 If so, the Title IX coordinator shall promptly offer supportive measures to the complainant.
 The Title IX coordinator shall explain the process for filing a formal complaint and assess any request not to investigate.
 If the College District moves forward with the investigation, the Title IX coordinator shall immediately provide notice to the known parties to the complaint.

 Request Not to Investigate

 The complainant may request that the College District not investigate the allegations.
 If the complainant requests that the allegations not be investigated, in deciding whether to initiate the investigation, the College District must consider the factors described by law and any other factors the College District considers relevant.